-It seems fairly challenging to link up with other gamers these days. or perhaps I'm simply behind the times and there's a clever method that I don't know about!
-Gaming stores are now few and far between and most of them no longer seem to want to carry adverts for gamers/groups.
+Western Warlords was created by a veteran gamer of the baby boomer generation, looking for new gaming contacts with similar-minded individuals.
+My own main interests are Sci-Fi and Fantasy, though I'm open to some historical gaming too.
+I wanted to set up the group because it seems fairly challenging to link up with other gamers these days. (or perhaps I'm simply behind the times and there's a clever method that I don't know about!).
+Gaming stores are now few and far between and many of them no longer seem to want to carry adverts for gamers/groups.
 Many of the web listings for wargame and RPG groups are out of date, and some groups are actually fairly static and not truly open to new members.

 My own situation is that I've been a fairly avid gamer since the age of around 10, and an RPGer from around the late 1970s when D&D and Traveller hit the UK.
 What with having taken time out to do all the vanilla friends/family/job/responsibilities stuff that we all get involved with, coupled with a great many of my former gaming colleagues now being spread far and wide across the country, the time is now ripe for looking for new gaming contacts, players, participants and friendly adversaries.
 I've mostly enjoyed fairly immersive long-running RPGs, Griffin Mountain being among the more notable.
 I'm interested in hearing from other baby boomers who, like me, are now in a position to re-embrace their gaming interests, or any other gamers who have an interest in continuing RPG campaigns and nice tabletop games.